tainvecs/dotfiles/README.md

 Project `dotfiles` provides a framework to do all the setups with a bootstrap script `scripts/bootstrap.zsh`.

-Besides, docker image `ghcr.io/tainvecs/dotfiles:latest` also provides a test environment for typing out this project with the config templates.
+Besides, docker image `ghcr.io/tainvecs/dotfiles:latest` also provides a test environment for trying out this project with the config templates.

 ## Prerequisite
 - macOS or Ubuntu